-Termites are common in California, and they can stay hidden for a long time.
-You may not notice a problem until there is wood damage or costly damage to parts of the home.
+Termites are common in California and can stay hidden for a long time.
+You may not notice a problem until wood damage or structural damage appears.

-A termite inspection helps with early detection and better pest control.
-It gives you a clear plan, instead of guessing.
-The best timing depends on your home, your area, and your risk.
+A termite inspection finds termite activity early and improves pest control and termite control.
+It gives you a clear plan instead of guesswork.
+The best timing depends on your home, area, and risk level.

-Below is an easy schedule, the main risk factors, what a termite inspector checks, and the signs of termites that mean you should book sooner.
+Below is a simple schedule, key risk factors, what a termite inspector checks, and signs of termites that mean you should book sooner.

 Recommended Termite Inspection Schedule